tomcraven/goga/README.md

 Image matcher takes an input image and attempts to produce an output image that is as close to it as possible only using RGBA coloured rectangles and circles.
 There are a few parameters at the top of the file that are interesting to fiddle with:
 ```
-kNumShapes = 100
+numShapes = 100
-kPopulationSize = 1000
+populationSize = 1000
-kMaxIterations = 9999999
+maxIterations = 9999999
-kBitsPerCoordinateNumber = 9
+bitsPerCoordinateNumber = 9
-kParallelSimulations = 24
+parallelSimulations = 24
-kMaxCircleRadiusFactor = 3
+maxCircleRadiusFactor = 3
 ```
-* kNumShapes - the number of shapes that are used when the algorithm re-creates the input image
+* numShapes - the number of shapes that are used when the algorithm re-creates the input image
-* kPopulationSize - the number of genomes in each population.
+* populationSize - the number of genomes in each population.
 Each genome can be decoded into a picture.
 A high value will mean each iteration takes longer, and usually results in the algorithm finding its optimal solution in less iterations.
-* kMaxIterations - the maximum number of simulations/iterations to run.
+* maxIterations - the maximum number of simulations/iterations to run.
 Providing a huge number will essentially run until the algorithm has figured out what it thinks is an optimal solution.
-* kBitsPerCoordinateNumber - Each shape is positioned using coordinates.
+* bitsPerCoordinateNumber - Each shape is positioned using coordinates.
 A rect is represented by the top left and bottom right coordinates, and a circle by its centre.
 A coordinate is made up of two numbers, each number is represented by this many bits.
 The number generated is used to calculate a percentage of the overall width/height of the image for the coordinate to be positioned at.
-For example, if kBitsPerCoordinateNumber is 8, that means the maximum value a coordinte can be is ```0b11111111```, or ```255```.
+For example, if bitsPerCoordinateNumber is 8, that means the maximum value a coordinte can be is ```0b11111111```, or ```255```.
 To calculate the coordinates number relative to the image's width and height we normalise this and apply the decimal to the pictures dimensions.
 For example, if our X coordinate produced by the algorithm is 233, and our images width is 120. ```( 233 / 255 ) * 120 == 109 == our X coordinate```.
 Setting this to a high value means the algorithm has more accuracy when placing shapes.
 A low value of 2 or 3 also creates some interesting effects.
-* kParallelSimulations - The number of simulations to run in parallel.
+* parallelSimulations - The number of simulations to run in parallel.
 A higher value usually means each iteration takes less time, up to a certain point.
-* kMaxCircleRadiusFactor - A number to divide a circles radius by.
+* maxCircleRadiusFactor - A number to divide a circles radius by.
 1 will mean a circles radius can be anywhere between 1 and max( inputImageWidth, inputImageHeight ).
 From experimenting, restricting the radius a little creates 'better' images quicker

 The script outputs the 'best' genome from each iteration to "elite.png" as well as the original overlayed in "elite_with_original.png".